realei/ai_learning_notes/react/special_case_react_tools.md

 ## Context

   So we are heading back to hooks, we spent a bunch of time on Class Components.
 Let's go back to use some hooks now.

+  **Note:** "context" is a *sledgehammer(大锤)*, so dont use it all the time.
+You will *muddy浑 up* your code and make things less obvious which is the *React's big advantange  here is that the codes very obvious when you read it*.